 Yippee!
 You have passed your Anatomy 101 class!

 What are the Most Common Musculoskeletal Disorders?

 Now! this has always been a question I find hard to answer.

 Not because I don’t know a few to mention.

-But musculoskeletal disorder is a common injury (disease) that can affect anyone, from baby to older adults.
+But musculoskeletal disorder is a common injury (disease) that can affect anyone, from babies to older adults.
 What is common in children would, without doubt, be uncommon in a different age group of people.
 For example, Hairline fracture is most common in children.
-Not so much in adults, and osteoporotic fractures are often seen in the elderly.
-Even back pain which is quite common in adults is rarely seen in children.
+Not so much in adults and osteoporotic fractures are often seen in the elderly.
+Back pain which is quite common in adults is rarely seen in children.

-Another example is Osgood-Schlatter’s disease of the knee found in active teens.
+Another example, Osgood-Schlatter’s disease of the knee found in active teens.
 Runner’s knee in adults and osteoarthritis in older adults.
 They are all common diseases of the active knee but for different subgroups.

 So the question, in fact, should be,

 “What is the most common musculoskeletal disorder in an age group or set of people?”